lsst-dm/dmtn-094/index.rst

 Portal
 ~~~~~~

-When a user first logs into the portal, they will be redirected to the token issuer.
-They may select
+When a user first logs into the portal, the `token proxy <#token-proxy>`__ will intercept the login
-either NCSA as their Identity Provider or their home institution.
-CILogon executes the login,
+and redirect them to CILogon.
+They may select either NCSA as their Identity Provider or an
-ultimately returning information about who the user is at NCSA to the portal aspect through
+associated external identity.
+CILogon executes the login, ultimately returning information about
+who the user is at NCSA to the token proxy through CILogon's OpenID Connect interface, and an
-CILogon's OpenID Connect interface and the token's ``sub`` claim.
-This provides the Portal aspect
-with an access token and a refresh token.

-Firefly is an OAuth 2.0 client and SHOULD use the refresh token to generate new access tokens.
-When
+identity token with the proper `identity token claims <#identity-token-claims>`__.
+The token
+proxy, through the `token issuer <#token-issuer>`__ component, will then reissue the token with
+the same claims but with a 24-hour lifetime.

+The portal will have access to that token, and setup it's own user session based on the information
+in the token, and may setup per-user clients, configured with that token, for future execution of
+requests to the API aspect.

-calls are made to DAX, the access token is passed as an OAuth 2.0 Bearer token in the HTTP
+When calls are made to API Aspect, the access token is passed as an OAuth 2.0 Bearer token in the
-``Authorization`` header, according to the OAuth 2.0 Specification:
+HTTP ``Authorization`` header, according to the OAuth 2.0 Specification:

    ``Authorization: Bearer [TOKEN]``